Mission Makers: Claire—advocating for accessibility

 Learn more about RISE Now for ages 18+.
 We can help you achieve your learning, education or employment goals!

-This post is part three of a five-part series on preparing for post-secondary education with a learning difference; Part One: Accessibility Services, Part Two: Registering for Courses.
+This post is part three of a five-part series on preparing for post-secondary education with a learning difference; Part One: Accessibility Services, Part Two: Registering for Courses, Part Four: Reading your Program Calendar and Finding Resources, Part Five: Reading your Syllabus and Talking to your Instructors.

 – Becky Bishop, Lead Instructor and Adult Program Manager